Shark Week: Criticism

 Since its early days, Shark Week evolved into more entertainment-oriented and sometimes fictional programming.
 By the 2010s, it attracted much criticism for airing dramatic programs to increase viewers and popularity.
 This fictitious programming, known as docufiction, has been produced in the last few years.
 Examples of such programs include Megalodon: The Monster Shark Lives, Shark of Darkness: Wrath of Submarine, Monster Hammerhead, Lair of the Mega Shark, and Megalodon: The New Evidence.
 This strategy was successful, especially for the program Megalodon: The Monster Shark Lives, as it became one of the most watched programs in Shark Week history, primarily for the controversy and backlash it generated.
 The mockumentary was based on an ancient giant shark called megalodon, which is now long extinct.
 The airing of this program fueled criticism by the professionals in the science blogger community, as well as science-advocacy bloggers like actor Wil Wheaton, and resulted in a boycott of the network.
-Since then, Discovery has increasingly been accused of using junk science, pushing dubious theories, creating fake stories, and misleading scientists as to the nature of the documentaries being produced.
+Since then, Discovery has increasingly been accused of using junk science, pushing dubious theories, creating false stories, and misleading scientists as to the nature of the documentaries being produced.
 In early 2015, Discovery President Rich Ross vowed to remove this type of programming from future Shark Week lineups.

+There has also been criticism from scientists that have been featured in episodes of Shark Week.
+Jonathan Davis, a 29-year-old marine biologist was featured in an episode of Shark Week called Voodoo Shark.
+The episode is meant to discuss the legend of the 'Rooken', and suggests that Davis strongly believes in said legend.
+Davis had believed he was being featured to talk about his research, but instead was blindsided by this portrayal.
+He also recounts that while filming, "One of the guys was like, "Oh, maybe you should just let it bite you, that would be so exciting.'
+And I was just thinking to myself, 'Are you kidding me?
+You really think I wanna let the shark bite me just for ratings?
+Are you serious?'"

 More criticism was leveled at Discovery in 2017 when the network heavily promoted a race between Olympic gold medal winner Michael Phelps and a great white shark that turned out to be computer generated, but based on actual speeds of such animals, and Phelps wearing illegal swim gear.